 1.3.
 Labelled semantics.
-Our previous semantics only gives us the final states reachable by a program but offers no observation of what the program does in the course of the execution.
+Our previous semantics only gives us the final states reachable by a program but offers no observation of what the program does in the course in the execution.
 In particular, it cannot be used to reason about the program equivalence defined in the previous section.
 For these purposes, one often defines a labelled transition system that permits observing the actions of the program via labels on the transitions.
 Executions become traces of observable events.
 Since we want a model that is sound for program equivalence (two programs having the same traces are equivalent), the traces need to record enough information about the execution of the program, in any context.
-This means in particular, when issuing a read, the value is the result of a nondeterministic choice, since we do not know what the context could have written before.
+This means in particular, when issuing a read, we nondeterministically pick a value, since we do not know what the context could have written before.

 We could observe every transition made by the machine, however this records too much information which is not needed.
-Informally, processes communicate via memory, so we only need to record those transitions interacting with the memory: the instructions (COMMIT) and (MEMORYREAD), leading to these labels b.
-We define a LTS $(t : b) \xrightarrow{\ell} (t' : b')$ where $\ell \in \Sigma \cup \{\tau\}$ is an action.
-The rules are given in Figure 2.
-(The τ label on internal transitions is omitted.)
-For a thread state (t : b), write tr(t : b) for the set of words $\ell_1 \dots \ell_n \in \Sigma^$ such that
+Informally, processes communicate via memory, so we only need to record those transitions interacting with the memory: the instructions (COMMIT) and (MEMORYREAD), leading to these labels